jpswade/jpswade.github.io/_posts/2008-01-30-transfering-domains-from-godaddycom-to-tucows-opensrs.md

   * <span style="text-decoration: line-through;">Select &#8220;Pending Domain Transfers&#8221; from the list (on the right). </span>
   * <span style="text-decoration: line-through;">Select the transfers you wish to accept from the &#8220;Pending Domain Transfers&#8221; list, and click &#8220;Accept.&#8221;</span>

-_Note: Apparently you don&#8217;t need to &#8220;accept&#8221; the transfer with Godaddy now, instead it is assumed that you wish to transfer, and gives you the opportunity to cancel instead, details of which are included in the email you receive from Godaddy._
+_Note: Apparently you don't need to &#8220;accept&#8221; the transfer with Godaddy now, instead it is assumed that you wish to transfer, and gives you the opportunity to cancel instead, details of which are included in the email you receive from Godaddy._

-**Update: Although you can just WAIT for the transfer to be actioned by Godaddy, it usually takes about 7 days, this is a long time, so here&#8217;s what to do:**
+**Update: Although you can just WAIT for the transfer to be actioned by Godaddy, it usually takes about 7 days, this is a long time, so here's what to do:**

   * Go back to: <http://mya.godaddy.com/> and login.
-  * Select &#8216;Domain Names&#8217; from the &#8216;My Account&#8217; menu.
+  * Select &#8216;Domain Names' from the &#8216;My Account' menu.
-  * Select &#8216;Pending Transfers&#8217; from the &#8216;Domains&#8217; tab at the top of the page.
+  * Select &#8216;Pending Transfers' from the &#8216;Domains' tab at the top of the page.
   * Click the domain name in the list.
-  * Click &#8216;Accept&#8217; to accept the transfer away of your domain.
+  * Click &#8216;Accept' to accept the transfer away of your domain.
   * After confirming your intent, the domain registration will be transfered to your new Registrar.

 What a ball ache!
 Got there in the end though!